SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/introductory/entanglement_demonstration.md

 ## Summary

-In this example, we've shown how to generate one of the Bell states.
+In this tutorial, we've shown how to generate one of the Bell states.
 With this we've demonstrated entanglement between two qubits.

-The full code for this example is available at [examples/entanglement\_demonstration.jl](https://github.com/anyonlabs/Snowflake.jl/blob/main/examples/entanglement_demonstration.jl)
+The full code for this tutorial is available at [tutorials/entanglement\_demonstration.jl](https://github.com/anyonlabs/Snowflake.jl/blob/main/tutorials/entanglement_demonstration.jl)